asaromi/fullstack-test-myrobin/README.md

 ### Setup Client
 - copy .env.example to .env
 - fill all config fields based on comment rules
+- open the terminal and change directory to `web/` folder
 - execute `npm install` to install all required npm packages
 - execute `npm run serve` to run client service in development mode
 - if success running the client service, you will see :